itspladd/emoji-assassin/README.md

 Emoji Assassin (working title) is a multiplayer hidden-role guessing game built with React, Node, Socket.io, Express, and Vite.

+One Assassin player has hidden a bomb among the emojis on the board.
+The other players have to figure out who the Assassin is while trying to avoid hitting the bomb!

 ## Local Setup

 To run Emoji Assassin locally, you'll need `yarn` or `npm`.
 The server and the client both run through Vite, so you only need to run a single command to start the app.